 A First Look at DraftKings Week 1 Pricing

-DraftKings led the charge in getting the NFL DFS hype train rolling this year, dropping Week 1 pricing 46 days before the main slate kicks off.
-While injuries and changes in depth charts will surely open up some major values by the time September 9 rolls around, DK seems to have done a decent job of posting relatively tight salaries, at least for a slate of games that is over six weeks away.
+DraftKings officially got the NFL DFS season rolling by releasing pricing for the Week 1 Main Slate.
+While injuries and changes in depth charts will surely open up some major values by the time we actually see kickoff, DK seems to have done a decent job of posting relatively tight salaries, at least for a slate of games that is roughly six weeks away.
 Still, some players stand out.
 Below are the ones who caught my eye.

 Other Quarterback Notes